courtsimas/bakeware/README.md

 * [pg](https://github.com/ged/ruby-pg) for PostgreSQL
 * [rack-timeout](https://github.com/kch/rack-timeout) for killing a zombie process

-As well as some other development tools (like pry-rails).
+As well as some other development tools (like pry-rails, better_errors, binding_of_caller).

 Meaty Mode
 ---------